 The Relationships Education curriculum is taught by both class teachers and external agencies where appropriate.
-The schemes of work have been developed by the PSHEe co-ordinator in discussion with the teachers responsible for delivering Relationships Education as part of the PSHEe curriculum.
+This includes a workshop for year 8 before they go off to senior schools, where they can ask ANY question they wish in a calm, respectful and accepting environment.
+The schemes of work have been developed by the PSHEe co-ordinator in discussion with the teachers responsible for delivering Relationships Education as part of the Wellbeing (PSHEe) curriculum.